This is the process of how I built my first homelab server for under AUD $60, what I planned to do with it and what I learned along the way.

 The Plan

-Before it even arrive my house, I had a rough idea of what I wanted this server to do.
+Before it even arrived, I had a rough idea of what I wanted this server to do.
 Nothing fancy, just practical services I could actually use.

-I also wanted this server to force me to learn Linux server, networking, and system administration properly instead of relying on theory alone.
+My project scope for this server is to have a dedicated network attached storage to store files and backups, run a network-wide ad blocker, run my project docker containers and host some web projects.
+I also wanted this project to force myself to learn Linux Ubuntu server, networking, and system administration properly instead of relying on theory alone.

 Hardware and Upgrades